 Stopping in the middle of the bridge and turning back to look at the skyscrapers towering over Manhattan, you can’t help but feel moved by the city.
 It’s alive with energy, and full to the brim with eccentric, charismatic and busy New Yorkers.
 Crossing into Brooklyn, I headed to Dumbo and went in search of Grimaldi’s – home to the best pizza in New York.
 You’ll no doubt have heard about it already and I was keen to see if it lived up to the hype.

 Be warned, Grimaldi’s only sells entire pies (not pizza by the slice) so you’ll need to commit to it.
 As mentioned, this pizza place is iconic and yes, it did live up to the hype.
 It’s worth the visit, but do yourself a favour and come hungry.
 Grab a seat and watch as the cooks toss the dough into your delicious and yummy pizza.

 The Ice Cream Factory

-Instead we wandered into the Brooklyn Ice Cream Factory and had a butter pecan cone.
+Visiting the Brooklyn Ice Cream Factory was a trip highlight, as was the butter pecan cone.
 If you can’t eat ice cream at -4 degrees, when can you?
 These guys know what they’re doing, so get yourself there and good luck choosing just one flavour.

-If you’re visiting New York and have the time, take a wander over to Dumbo and Brooklyn Heights.
-There are great places to eat and it’s a short walk over the bridge, a stop for something yummy, a stroll down the promenade and then up to a subway station for a quick ride home to Manhattan.
+If you’re visiting New York, make the time to take a wander over to Dumbo and Brooklyn Heights.
+There are great places to eat and it’s a short walk over the bridge.
+Grab something delicious, stroll down the promenade and then head to the subway to get back to Manhattan.